This post may contain affiliate links. Please read our disclosure policy.

 Milk: I prefer using whole milk for the creamiest texture.
 You can use 2% or other reduced-fat options, but the consistency might not be as rich.

-Vanilla: Homemade vanilla is my favorite, but store-bought vanilla also works great.
+Vanilla: I used vanilla extract with bourbon, but store-bought vanilla also works great.

 Get the full list of ingredients and measurements on the printable recipe card below.